-The photo shows R-Patz in a black beanie, T-shirt, jeans, and jacket, apparently strolling through the same room I was standing in.
+The photo shows R-Patz in a black beanie, T-shirt, jeans and jacket, apparently strolling through the same room we were standing in.
 However, it's clearly been photoshopped (a search of "Robert Pattinson black beanie" brings up the exact same image, only he's in LA, not Cuba) and the text surrounding it makes no mention of the actor ever visiting the museum.

 Which raises the question: Why is there a picture of this Hollywood A-lister, representing all that is beguiling and vapid about capitalist America, on a poster hanging in the shrine to all things Cuban and communist?

 Before detouring into a prolonged career of guerrilla warfare and the successful evasion of assassination attempts, legend has it that Fidel Castro dabbled in the movie business.
-Paramount talent scout Jerry Beeker was on vacation in Havana, a popular haunt for the 1940s Hollywood crowd, when he spotted a young, clean-cut Castro at a nightclub and invited him to the US for an audition.
+Paramount talent scout Jerry Beeker was on holiday in Havana – a popular haunt for the 1940s Hollywood crowd – when he spotted a young, clean-cut Castro at a nightclub and invited him to the US for an audition.

-The Cuban boarded a ferry to Florida, traveled to Beeker's office in California, passed a screen test, and went on to star as an extra in two Hollywood flicks—so the IMDB story goes.
+The Cuban boarded a ferry to Florida, travelled to Beeker's office in California, passed a screen test and went on to star as an extra in two Hollywood flicks – so the imdb story goes.
 After that, Castro got into staging revolutions and left his budding silver screen dream behind.

 Maybe a fan put it there.
-Or maybe R-Patz had made an unpublicized visit to the museum several years ago, which the Cuban regime wants to flaunt as a high-profile defection.
-Or maybe the person who designed the poster just found his image on Google and shopped him in without realizing who he was.
+Or maybe R-Patz had made an unpublicised visit to the museum several years ago, which the Cuban regime were now keen to flaunt as a high-profile defection.
+Or maybe the person who designed the poster just found his image on Google and shopped him in without realising who he was.

 I put it to Pattinson's manager, Nick Frenkel, to see if he could shed any light on the mystery, but he refused to comment.
-Unfortunately, the Cuban Ministry for Culture wasn't up for a chat, either.
+Unfortunately, the Cuban Ministry for Culture weren't game for a chat, either.